 St Quintins Key Worker Service (0-7years) RBKC

-The Key Worker Service helps families find out about services to support a disabled child.
+The Key Worker Service helps families find out about the different services which are available to offer support to a child with a disability.
 The service provides emotional support to the family, makes appropriate referrals to other professionals, helps with benefit and other applications, liaises with other professionals and co-ordinates services.

 A child under the age of six is eligible if they show a delay in more than one area of development, which could significantly affect their everyday living, and may include: